 Ever since I can remember I’ve had a fear of enclosed spaces, and the first time I can recall that gut-grabbing feeling is when I was playing hide-and-seek with some friends.
 Although the bed I was hiding under was open on all four sides, the sight of the mattress just a few inches above my face had me scrambling out of there, not caring that I might be found.

 My first claustro-meltdown happened in my early teens.
 I was at an informal community baseball game and many of the spectators sat on blankets along the sidelines.
 My team was up to bat and I was standing there, innocently waiting my turn, when the world as I knew it ceased to exist.
-My cousin had snuck up behind me and thrown a blanket over my head, and then held it tight, both arms wrapped around my waist.
+My cousin had sneaked up behind me and thrown a blanket over my head, and then held it tight, both arms wrapped around my waist.
 I screamed and kicked in terror.
 He thought I was reacting like a typical girl and continued to hold on.
 Nearly unhinged, and hardly able to think, I decided to go limp about the same time my mother noticed and yelled at him to let me go.

 The whole thing might have lasted thirty seconds, but I was completely undone.
 My poor cousin watched as I lay on the ground, a sobbing, shuddering mess.
 I’ve since forgiven him, but I’m sure that experience served to make my fear even worse.